Tianshi-Lian/Project-Skeleton/README.md

 # Project Skeleton
 A skeleton project which I use for almost all of my C++ projects.
+Includes a logging class (simple abstraction of spdlog) and a simple profiler.

 ## Build:
 #### Global Dependencies: